cesalomx/ETL-Pipeline/README.md

 # ETL Vivanuncios.com.mx Pipeline

-The main purpose of this project is to develop a sqlite database storing data extracted from vivanuncios.com.mx.
+The main purpose of this project is to develop a sqlite database storing data extracted from vivanuncios.com.mx, specificaly Querétaro.
 The first step is to extract specific data by doing some web-scraping using selenium & scrapy and then, as a second step, append it to a sqlite database by running a pipeline.

 ## Installation